ZihengChen/ImageAlgorithm/README.md

 | [`CUDA`](https://en.wikipedia.org/wiki/CUDA) | pycuda | Linux | Only NVIDIA GPU |
 | [`OpenCL`](https://en.wikipedia.org/wiki/OpenCL) | pyopencl | Mac | NVIDIA/AMD/Intel GPU, multi-core CPU |

+It has been tested that all three backends give the identical clustering results.
+Therefore users can feel free to choose whichever faster and easier for their purposes.

 For all three backends, two kinds of data structure can be taken in: Flat list and kdbin.
 KDBin, bins in k-dimention, accommodates points inside spatial bins in k-dimention with dynamic bin distribution and flexible bin capacity.
 Techniqually it uses hashmap and a set of memory references to obtain nearest neighboring bins and points inside, such that query of neighborhood for each point is O(1) complexity.
 Performance test shows a strong acceleration in density calculation using KDBin data structure.

 | supported data structure |  `rho` Calculation | `rhorank` and `nh` Calculation |